fhtino/mydocs/docs/keepass_totp_intro/index.md

 **Google accounts**
 https://www.fhtino.it/blog/using-keepass-as-a-2-step-sign-in-method-with-google-accounts

-Last but not least: remember to periodically backup the KeePass database file (the .kdbx file), use a strong master-password and high values for “iterations”.
+Last but not least: remember to periodically backup the KeePass database file (the .kdbx file), use a strong master-password and high values for "iterations".

 <myimage><img src="6.jpg" width="350px"></myimage>